The first set of photos presented here are of scenes in the 39+ square feet of scenery that I prepared for judging for the NMRA

 layout room as they are in the photos below.
 But it was an area in which I experimented with new scenery techniques which I did not have

-to employ in Section 1.
+to employ in Scenery Area 1.
 Among there were.

 In general I am pleased with how each of these scenery techniques worked and each provided a good learning experience and notes for